skossovs/car-data-service/README.md

 # car-data-service
 extract car prices and mileages in json format.
+The script is deployable to docker and mapped localhost to 9000 port.